 System technology plans are needed to ensure coherent, effective use of federal, state and local education technology funds to support student achievement.
 To be eligible for E-Rate and competitive grant funding, systems are required to have current, approved technology plans.
 A technology plan is designed to improve education and should cover the entire funding year (July 1 to June 30) but not more than three years.

 2013 Tech Plan Rubric

-The GaDOE began planning and building the Georgia Statewide K-12 Network in 1996.
+The Georgia Department of Education (GaDOE) began planning and building the Georgia K12 Network in 1994.
 Since E-Rate funding became available, the GaDOE has complied with all SLD regulations while applying for and received funding discounts for network services.
-Currently the network provides Internet Access for all 180 public school districts as well as State Schools and State Charter Schools.
+Currently the network provides Internet Access for all public school districts, State Schools, and State Charter Schools.
 The network has become a stable and efficient tool used extensively by Georgia educators and students.
 Learn more..

 For the past 20 years, the Georgia Department of Education has collected data on schools technology inventories and infrastructure.
 This fulfills the technology inventory planning requirements established by the Schools and Library Division for the E-Rate program as well as requirements for online assessments for the 2017-18 school year.
 It also assists the state and local districts in technology planning.